Gore baronets: Gore, later Gore-Booth, of Artarman (1760)

-The heir presumptive is the present holder's first cousin Paul Wyatt Julian Gore-Booth (born 1968).
+The heir presumptive is the present holder's second cousin once removed Paul Wyatt Julian Gore-Booth (born 1968).
+His heir apparent is his son Dominic Peter Gore-Booth (born 2004).

 Other branches, including Earls Temple of Stowe and Lords Harlech

 Several other members of the Gore family have also gained prominence and higher ranks.
 Sir John Gore, brother of the first Baronet of the 1622 creation, was Lord Mayor of London in 1624 and is the ancestor of the branch of the family which later inherited through marriage the earldom of Temple of Stowe.
 His descendants are now Earls Temple of Stowe.

 John Gore, 1st Baron Annaly (first creation) (1718–1784), and Henry Gore, 1st Baron Annaly (second creation) (1728–1793), were the sons of George Gore, second son of the first Baronet of the 1662 creation.
 These titles, created as Baron Annaly of Tenelick, in the county of Longford, were created 1766 and 1789 for two brothers who died childless; both titles are now extinct.

 John Ormsby-Gore, 1st Baron Harlech, was a descendant of William Gore, the third and youngest son of the first Baronet of the 1662 creation.
 His descendants are now Lords Harlech.